jvb93/OvercomplicatedWeatherStation/README.md

 ### The Frontend

-he Frontend is written in Vue.js using Chart.js for data visualization and Bulma for css
+The Frontend is written in Vue.js using Chart.js for data visualization and Bulma for css